yogeshwar607/shreemoryacabs/SEO_STRATEGY_SUMMARY.md

 **What you need to do:** Pick a deadline, allocate a budget, assign an owner, and start executing TODAY.

-The next 6 months will determine whether GreenEVCabs becomes the market leader in Pune-Mumbai electric cab services.
+The next 6 months will determine whether Shree Morya Cabs becomes the market leader in Pune-Mumbai electric cab services.
 Your competitors (GrEL, KK Travels) aren't doing this level of SEO strategy.
 You have a window of opportunity.

 **Use it.**